How to deal with the presence of the nematode "Aphelenchoides sp"

 Two other possible causes fell on the soybean variety, and climatic conditions linked to temperature and photoperiod.
 At first, crossing the information given by producers, it was observed that it was unlikely, as such symptoms appeared in at least five different varieties of soybeans, showing that they did not have a direct correlation with any specific variety.
 The causes regarding light and temperature are also unlikely, due to the distance between the places where the symptoms appear, as well as the distribution of the affected plants in the crops.
 It is worth remembering that the photoperiod is a variable characteristic of cultivars, where each one has its critical photoperiod and temperature plays a fundamental role throughout the phenological development stage of the plant.

-Another possible cause was based on nutritional deficiency.
-Nutritional imbalance directly interferes with plant development processes and, depending on deficiency levels, may cause some disturbance in their development.
-Examples include leaf retention, green stem, poor vegetable setting and even the formation of parthenocarpic seeds, among others.
-Furthermore, another question focused on a problem that until now is very recent, reported and scientifically proven (Koch's Postulate), by Embrapa researchers Mauricio Meyer and Luciany Favoreto from Epamig, then called “Crazy Soy 2”, caused by the nematode of the genre Aphelenchoides sp.
+Another possible cause was based on the perspective of nutritional deficiency.
+Nutritional imbalance directly interferes with the development processes of plants and, depending on the levels of deficiency, can cause some disturbance in their development.
+Examples include leaf retention, green stem, poor plant growth and even the formation of parthenocarpic seeds, among others.
+In addition, another question was raised about a problem that is very recent, reported and scientifically proven (Koch's Postulate) by researchers from Embrapa Mauricio Meyer and Luciany Favoreto from Epamig, then called “Crazy Soybean 2”, caused by the nematode of the genus Aphelenchoides sp.
 The symptoms on the plants were very similar to those already reported by researchers.

 The main symptoms observed in the plants of these crops in Rio Grande Sul were stunted and tapered leaves, with a dark green color, very elongated “fluted” stems and vegetables with grains of different sizes.
 In these areas, a high rate of vegetable abortion was also observed during the reproductive stage (R3 – R6), followed by an excessive number of sprouts in the armpits.